kanwalnainsingh/OpenDesk/docs/planning/README.md

 ## How to submit a pull request.
 - Look at the existing issue or raise a new issue.
 Get clarity on the requirement.
-- Refer https://jarv.is/notes/how-to-pull-request-fork-github/ to get details on how to raise a pull request.
+- Refer [How to submit pull request ](https://jarv.is/notes/how-to-pull-request-fork-github/) to get details on how to raise a pull request.

 ## Note: